The following is a contribution from Donny at PersonalIncome.org.

 8 Mindsets Employed by Millionaires

 They invest their money.
 Millionaires know that just saving their money isn’t going to get them to millionaire status.
 Saving doesn’t earn you any money and it doesn’t even keep up with inflation.
 Investing in the stock market allows your money to make you more money, which coupled with time and compounding interest, is one of the best ways to become a millionaire.
-If you’re not sure where to start investing, here’s a list of the 10 best companies to invest in 2015 to get you started.

 They aren’t looking to keep up with the Joneses.
 Simply put, millionaires live below their means.
 They drive older cars, live in modest houses, cook food at home and carefully monitor their spending.
 Millionaires are good with their money and each purchase is carefully thought out.